 The pillow’s diagonal seam makes a stunning dividing line between the light and dark fabrics.
 We show you how to precisely mark your guidelines, and then how to stitch from the center out in both directions to form perfect intersecting corners.

 To maintain the pillow’s loose fit and designer slouch, you need a supple fabric.
-The Crossroads Denim we chose is beautifully soft with a very lightly textured surface.
-We used Soft Aqua and Deep Charcoal.
+We used a soft denim.

 Sewing Tools You Need